Rochester police union president concerned about officer safety

-ROCHESTER, N.Y. – (WROC) – The president of Rochester’s police union says his officer’s aren’t safe on the street.
+ROCHESTER, N.Y.
+(WROC) — The president of Rochester’s police union, the Rochester Locust Club, says his officers aren’t safe on the street.

-Mike Mazzeo told News 8 100 officers have been injured over the past ten months.
+Mike Mazzeo says 100 officers have been injured over the past ten months.

-He says officers are being injured while trying to get people to follow verbal commands.
-He says it usually happens when they are responding to 911 calls that need to people.
+Mazzeo tells News 8 that officers are being injured while trying to get people to follow verbal commands.
+Usually, he says, these things occur when officers are responding to 9-1-1 calls that need more than one police officer.

 “There’s a need to have two officers in a car,” said Mazzeo.
 “There’s the ability for officers to be able to assess as well.
 When one person is directly dealing with someone.
 To have a second officer to watch, look, assess, while one officer is engaging.”

-The RPD adopted a “two officers to a patrol car” policy nine days after the Officer Wright attack.
+The RPD adopted a “two officers to a patrol car” policy nine days after the attack on Officer Wright.
 Last week another RPD officer was assaulted on First Street.

 The assault came two days after the policy was stopped.
 A move Mazzeo doesn’t understand.